Technologies for Sulphuric Acid Production

 This process is designed to produce H2SO4 acid from SO2 or H2S off-gas, spent acids, sulphates regeneration feedstocks or organic wastes bearing sulphur.

-The Sulfox technology can effectively process the wet gas without gas drying upstream of the reaction section.
+The SULFOXTM technology can effectively process the wet gas without gas drying upstream of the reaction section.

 The core process consists of a reaction section that converts the wet stream of SO2 into a wet stream of SO3, followed by a column that condenses H2SO4.
 A final mist precipitator grants low acid mists emissions at the stack.

-The Sulphuric acid concentration from a Sulfox plant depends on the feedstock composition.
-Typically 96%÷98% concentration is achievable.
+The sulphuric acid concentration from a SULFOXTM plant depends on the feedstock composition.
+Typically, 96%÷98% concentration is achievable.